Problem

 3. Maintaining AI Accuracy

-By strictly separating deprecated content from the active version, you significantly improve the accuracy of AI tools. docmd’s LLMs Plugin generates context files based on the active version.
-Archiving legacy content prevents AI models from “hallucinating” and recommending outdated APIs to users who are looking for modern solutions.
+Separating deprecated content from the active version improves the accuracy of AI tools. docmd’s LLMs Plugin generates context files based on the active version.
+Archiving legacy content prevents AI models from recommending outdated APIs.

 Trade-offs

 Actively managing migration callouts adds maintenance overhead.
-If left indefinitely, pages can become cluttered with old warnings.
-We recommend a policy of removing migration callouts once the legacy version reaches its End-of-Life (EOL) or after one full major release cycle to keep the documentation lean and focused.
+If left indefinitely, pages become cluttered with old warnings.
+Remove migration callouts once the legacy version reaches End-of-Life (EOL) or after one full major release cycle.
+This keeps documentation lean and focused.